June 14, 2017

 a wardrobe of fine linens, scarves, and jewels,

 her library, and sacred recipes.
 It is believed

 she collected these stones for use in ritual.

-expedition began he slept on her side of the bed
+Before the expedition, he slept on her side of the bed,

 with her robe, a shroud, scented by her still.